 The mass communication concentration offers a liberal arts curriculum focusing on the functions and effects of the mass media.
 Students investigate many areas, including journalism, media in society, and media law.
 Graduates often pursue careers in broadcasting, sports marketing, news, and video production.

-Students must complete 23-24 hours of core requirements and 18 hours of mass communication concentration courses, for a total of 41-42 hours.
-The concentration requires one writing intensive course, an internship and a minimum of six hours at the 300 or 400 levels.
+Students must complete 25 hours of core requirements and 18 hours of mass communication concentration courses, for a total of 43 hours.

 Communication Major with Mass Communication Concentration – 43 hours

 Required Major Courses – 25 hours

 Concentration in Mass Communication Studies – 18 hours

 Any COM course at the 200, 300, or 400 level.